WebAssembly/website/news/2025-03-27-spectec/index.md

 At that point, SpecTec will be automatically invoked as part of the spec build process.

 That is, nothing will change about the overall procedure for building the spec.
-Proposal authors, however, no longer need to write much prose or any Latex, but instead extend the SpecTec files and hit a button — well, in the ideal case anyway;
+Proposal authors, however, no longer need to write much prose or any LaTeX, but instead extend the SpecTec files and hit a button — well, in the ideal case anyway;
 in the beginning, we fully expect road bumps and some missing features in SpecTec.